 First, remove the hack and stonesense folders in their entirety.
 This ensures that files that don't exist in the latest version are properly removed and don't affect your new installation.

-Then, extract the DFHack release archive into your Dwarf Fortress folder, overwriting any remaining top-level files (including SDL.dll).
+Then, extract the DFHack release archive into your Dwarf Fortress folder, overwriting any remaining top-level files.

 FOUR

 DFHACK CORE